siberianfox/g2wiki/Debugging using GDB and Atmel ICE on OSX.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 </pre>
-As instructed, run `brew doctor` before you install anything, and install the Command Line Tools for Xcode: https://developer.apple.com/downloads
+As instructed, run `brew doctor` before you install anything, and install the Command Line Tools for Xcode: https://developer.apple.com/downloads.
+You may need to register as an Apple Developer for this step.

 2. In terminal, run:<br>
 `brew install openocd`